General-relativistic and non-ideal radiative cooling in neutron star magnetospheres: Synchrotron-induced coherent emission in realistic magnetospheric configurations

 The radiation reaction cooling process of a plasma can therefore be characterized from this quantity.
 For $t < t_R$, the bunching region of the momentum distribution function expands outwards in momentum space, and the ring radius achieves its maximum value at $t=t_R$, while the distribution keeps contracting as a whole.
 From then on, the ring radius starts to decrease, leading to an accelerated increase of $\partial f / \partial p_\perp$.
 At later times, $t > t_R$, the plasma has radiated most of its energy, and its momentum distribution has a very high gradient, thereby fulfilling the necessary conditions for the efficient emission of coherent radiation via the electron cyclotron maser instability \citep{pabloECMIrings}.

-The Maxwell-Jüttner distribution develops inverted Landau populations as long as $p_{th} > mc/3$ \citep{pablorings2024}, implying a minimum temperature of $T \ge 7 \times 10^8 \unid{K}$, for a pair plasma.
+A plasma with a Maxwell-Jüttner momentum distribution develops inverted Landau populations as long as $p_{th} > mc/3$ \citep{pablorings2024}, implying a minimum temperature of $T \ge 7 \times 10^8 \unid{K}$.
 This is also the criterion that determines when the ECMI-powered emission process stops: the condition $p_R(t) = m c/3$ defines the emission time $t_{em}$, which expresses how long the emission process is sustained.
 When $t_{em}$ is smaller than the timescale for the maser onset $t_o$, radiation is still emitted as a single burst, instead of continued emission \citep{pabloECMIrings}.
 In the global frame, these timescales are formulated as:

 where $\omega_p = \sqrt{4\pi nq^2/m}$ is the plasma frequency, and constant fields and a flat metric have been assumed.
 We will use these scalings to inform the estimates and guide the discussion for the nonideal scenarios.